ms/buildtogether.tech/src/tooling/index.md

 Another set of tools complement the style checkers discussed in [% x automation %].
 Style checkers do static analysis, i.e., they look at the text of your program while it's at rest.
-Other tools do [% i "dynamic analysis" %][% g dynamic_analysis %]dynamic analysis[% /g %][% /i %]: tools like
+Other tools do [% i "dynamic analysis" %][% g dynamic_analysis "dynamic analysis" %][% /i %]: tools like
 [% i "Valgrind" "dynamic analysis!Valgrind" %]Valgrind[% /i %] watch your [% i "C" %]C[% /i %] or [% i "C++" %]C++[% /i %] program run and look for things like memory leaks, or inconsistent locking that might lead to deadlocks or race conditions.